cameronsterling/Project-1/README.md

 "Why does rent burden vary across different neighborhoods, and what demographic, environmental, and economic factors explain these differences?"

-Files in the respository show my project report, code to engineer the data, and code for the algorithms that I used.
+You can find the data ingestion / cleaning process in the file "Data+quality.RMD" and the code for algorithms, cross validation, and visualization in "Algos.RMD"